Taking your idea from concept to reality

 Start Up class: Comprehensive Business Planning

-Runs Fall and Spring
+- Runs twice per year, in the Fall and Spring semesters

-Requires application and interview
+- Requires an application and interview

 To give you a holistic perspective on the business planning process, the class is taught in three content areas: Marketing, Operations, Financials, by seasoned instructors.